evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

             13
             <div class="explain">
                 <p>... but because <i>we still don't know the coordinates of their centers</i> we are not able to provide a numeric (programmatic) solution for them :(.</p>
-                <p>So another way to pose part of our problem would be: <strong>How do we code a script that calculates the cooordinates of the centers of any of the circles of the corresponding circle family, given a radius and the two points?</strong></p>
+                <p>So another way to pose part of our problem would be: <strong><i>How do we code a script that calculates the cooordinates of the centers of any of the circles of the corresponding circle family, given a radius and the two points?</i></strong></p>
             </div>
         </div>
         <div class='step' data-step='14'>
             14
             <div class="explain">
                 <p>Let's see what we have so far.
 The two points and the radius are given.
-We have also learned that the centers are colinear to the perpendicular that passes through the middle point <i>M</i>.
-And because we know the length of the segment <i>AB</i> and the radius, we can also calculate some distances.</p>
+We have also learned that the centers are colinear to the perpendicular that passes through the middle point <i>M</i>.</p>
             </div>
         </div>
         <div class='step' data-step='15'>
             15
             <div class="explain">
-                <p>Let's select the point <i>A</i> and let's draw some useful distances: the length of segment <i>AM</i> and the radius <i>r</i>, pointing to one of the possible centers.</p>
+                <p>Let's select the point <i>A</i> and let's draw some useful data: the length of segment <i>AM</i> and the radius <i>r</i>, pointing to one of the possible centers.</p>
             </div>
         </div>
         <div class='step' data-step='16'>